Chandipur, Purba Medinipur

-Chandipur is a village, in Chandipur CD block in Tamluk subdivision of Purba Medinipur district in the state of West Bengal, India.
+Chandipur (ISO, /bn/) is a village, in Chandipur CD block in Tamluk subdivision of Purba Medinipur district in the state of West Bengal, India.

 Geography

 Police station

 Chandipur police station has jurisdiction over Chandipur CD block.
 Chandipur police station covers an area of 138.86 km^{2} with a population of 188,065.

 CD block HQ

 The headquarters of Chandipur CD block are located at Chandipur.

 Urbanisation

 94.08% of the population of Tamluk subdivision live in the rural areas.
 Only 5.92% of the population live in the urban areas, and that is the second lowest proportion of urban population amongst the four subdivisions in Purba Medinipur district, just above Egra subdivision.

 Note: The map alongside presents some of the notable locations in the subdivision.
 All places marked in the map are linked in the larger full screen map.

 Demographics

 As per 2011 Census of India Chandipur had a total population of 2,343 of which 1,186 (51%) were males and 1,157 (49%) were females.
 Population below 6 years was 217.
 The total number of literates in Chandipur was 2,025 (95.25% of the population over 6 years).